 Courses to expect for this major include Stage Technology, Acting, Stage Makeup and Costume Design.

-This degree is designed to prepare students for careers in both theatre and the general entertainment industry – professional arenas with unique natures that require students to have a working knowledge of every component of the profession in order to succeed.
+This degree is designed to prepare you for careers in both theatre and the general entertainment industry – professional arenas with unique natures that require you to have a working knowledge of every component of the profession in order to succeed.
 Our graduates have pursued successful careers in a variety of fields:

 - Technical Directors & Technicians

 - Film & Television

 - Writers Entertainment Law

 The Finish in Four plans are designed to assist you in an eight semester plan guiding you to graduate within four years.
 You may use this as a guide to plan your undergraduate education, but you should adjust it to fit your personal goals.

 Perusing a minor in theatre is the next best means to getting connected to the life of the Department of Theatre and its production season.
 You have opportunities to expand your theatre knowledge with courses such as Diverse American Drama and Play Analysis.

 The Dance minor offers fundamental grounding in the theory and history of dance as well as various dance techniques.
 This program is designed to serve those with a background in dance and a desire to continue, as well as those wishing to expand their creative vocabulary.
 This is a perfect fit for students who desire to study dance not only as recreation, but as performing art.